-Should I use a Consulting Agreement or Consulting Contract with my clients?
+Should I use a Consulting Agreement Consulting Contract, or Template with my clients?

 Yes.
 You need to have a signed Consulting Agreement (also called a Consulting Contract) with each of your clients – this is the most important document you should use as a consultant.

 A Consulting Agreement lays out the terms of your engagement and describes the project and consulting services you will provide.
 Depending on the requirements of your client, the Agreement can be very specific regarding the services to be performed (with specific outputs, phases, start and end dates) or it can be more open ended and general.

 Avoid disputes by having a clear Agreement that specifies the services to be performed and outputs to be delivered.

 You need to make sure that your client has acknowledged and agreed to your terms.
 This is for your legal protection.
 They can acknowledge your terms with any of these methods:

 - Signing your Agreement using an eSignature service

 - Signing, then scanning/photographing your Agreement and returning by email

 - Acknowledging your terms by ticking a box during your online purchase process

 Each of these methods offers a different level of protection.
 But if you have no proof of a contractual agreement, your terms may be invalid and not able to be relied upon to protect you.